leanprover-community/flt-regular/README.md

 ### Getting the project

-At the moment, the recommended way of browsing this repository, is by using a Lean development environment.
+The recommended way of browsing this repository, is by using a Lean development environment.
 Crucially, this will allow you to introspect Lean's "Goal state" during proofs, and easily jump to definitions or otherwise follow paths through the code.

-We are looking into ways to setup an online interactive website that will provide the same experience without the hassle of installing a complete Lean development environment.

-For the time being: please use the
-[installation instructions](https://leanprover-community.github.io/get_started.html#regular-install)
-to install Lean and a supporting toolchain.
+Please use the [installation instructions](https://leanprover-community.github.io/get_started.html#regular-install) to install Lean and a supporting toolchain.
 After that, download and open a copy of the repository